Ledcor Group of Companies: History

 William (Bill) Lede was born in 1925 to farming parents near Hay Lakes, Alberta.
 In 1945, he started a modest coal stripping and gravel operation with his brother-in-law, Ralph Stebner.

-In 1945, Bill secured a new contract with Black Nugget and officially started displaying the words "Leduc Construction" on a reconditioned HD14.
+In 1945, Bill secured a new contract with Black Nugget and officially started displaying the words "Leduc Construction" on a reconditioned Allis-Chalmers HD14.
 In early 1947, he became owner and president of Leduc Construction after officially incorporating the name.
 Their first contract was to prepare the drilling site for Imperial Oil's Leduc No. 1.
 In 1953, after the purchase of two Caterpillar Inc. D7 tractors, the company started to make plans for expansion and diversification.

 William Lede died on September 25, 1980, when a large gravel pile collapsed upon him at a job site.
-Dave Lede became President and Herb Lede took over as Chairman.
+Upon William's death, Dave Lede became President and Herb Lede took over as Chairman.

-In 1982, Leduc Construction was renamed Ledcor - an abbreviation of Leduc Construction and began expanding across Canada and into the United States.
+In 1982, Leduc Construction was renamed Ledcor, an abbreviation of Leduc Construction, and began expanding across Canada and into the United States.
 With that, the company diversified its construction projects into seven different sectors - building, civil, industrial, mining, pipeline, telecommunications, and highway construction.

-In the 2000s, Ledcor's diversification continued and now has divisions in the building, environmental, forestry, infrastructure, mining, transportation, power, properties, oil and gas, and communications sectors.
+In the 2000s, Ledcor's diversification continued and by then included divisions in the construction, environmental, forestry, infrastructure, mining, transportation, power, properties, oil and gas, and communications sectors.
 Ledcor has also acquired Summit Air Charters and Arctic Sunwest Charters which provide transport to remote areas of the Yukon, Northwest Territories, and Nunavut.
 They are also a part of a joint venture that owns and operates the Vancouver Harbour Flight Centre seaplane terminal.
 Ledcor's marine division is now one of the largest of its kind, serving southwest British Columbia with six tugboats and 13 barges.

 Ledcor's electrical technicians in British Columbia voted to unionize in 2017 under the International Brotherhood of Electrical Workers, but were not recognized by the company.
-In 2022, the Canada Industrial Relations Board found that Ledcor had used unfair labor practices and had failed to engage in good faith bargaining.
+In 2022, the Canada Industrial Relations Board (CIRB) found that Ledcor had used unfair labor practices and had failed to engage in good faith bargaining.
 The CIRB then imposed a collective agreement on the parties.